We are the MONDAY MORNING COOKING CLUB.

 Over a chopping board and hot stove, with many cups of tea and the odd piece of cake, a unique bond began to form.
 We started out as a group of individuals and we are now a sisterhood.

 We want to continue to collect, test, curate, share and preserve those treasured recipes from the older generation for our generation, and from our generation for the future.

 Lisa Goldberg: Lisa is now happily entrenched in the Monday Morning Cooking Club as Chief Pot Stirrer, a delicious change from starting professional life as a solicitor.
-It has been such a joy for her since 2006 to be with this truly amazing bunch of gorgeous women to produce and publish two extraordinary cookbooks.
+It has been such a joy for her since 2006 to be with this truly amazing bunch of gorgeous women to produce and publish three extraordinary cookbooks.
 She is a fresser with enormous (and sometimes unbridled!) passion for food and cooking.
 She hangs onto the part of Jewish culture which embodies the saying ‘it’s always about the food’.
 This project has changed her life and pushed her obsession with food to a whole new level.

 Natanya Eskin: Natanya started out as a primary school teacher and has worked on the MMCC project since its inception in 2006.
 She has developed a strong passion for uncovering and preserving recipes, especially from the older generations.